-Beginning our Wildlife Adventure, we enter into The Etosha National Park, the home to a myriad of animals that have adapted, and thrive in this arid environment.
+Beginning our Wildlife Adventure, we enter into The Etosha National Park, the home to a myriad of animals that have adapted and thrive in this arid environment.
 Upon arrival, we check into our accommodation in the park rest camp and then depart on an extensive afternoon Game Drive.
-We return to the rest camp to enjoy a sundowner or two at the flood lit water hole, watching nocturnal drinking habits and pecking orders of the thirsty animals, only to retire after a tiring but satisfying day.
+We return to the rest camp to enjoy a sundowner or two at the flood lit water hole, watching nocturnal drinking habits and pecking orders of the thirsty animals, only to retire after a satisfying day.

 Continuing through the reserve on a full day game drive within the park, we continue to our next overnight stop in the park.
 Our guide will take time to explain more about the sights and sounds that surround us.
-We will use the accommodation in the rest camps of the park on both nights.
+We use the accommodation in the rest camps of the park on both nights.

 Meals: B L D; B L D

 – Etosha National Park

 After a short game drive, we leave the harshness of the area, and head for the lush lands of the Caprivi.
 The Caprivi got its name from the German Chancellor Leo von Caprivi who negotiated the land acquisition from the UK in order to gain access to the Zambezi River.